Multilingual LLMs Struggle to Link Orthography and Semantics in Bilingual Word Processing: Discussion and Conclusion

-Figure~\ref{fig:pie_distribution_correction} analyses the language distribution of homographs in each of the correction types.
+\appendixsection{Homograph's Distribution Across Correction Type} Figure~\ref{fig:pie_distribution_correction} analyses the language distribution of homographs in each of the correction types.
 Notably, 66.3\% of the No-correction category corresponds to English homographs, whereas, for non-English languages -- French, German, and Spanish -- correspond to 10.1\%, 11.5\%, and 12\%, respectively.
 Furthermore, we note that English words make up the majority (81.1\%) of `Confused' types.